 It is certainly tricky to determine whether you should replace a conjunction with a semicolon, and some writers avoid this punctuation mark altogether.
 However, semicolons have another use, and in this role, they are indispensable.
 They are used to separate items in a list of phrases that include commas.
 If you were to say "I've been to Charlotte, North Carolina, Montgomery, Alabama, and Orlando, Florida," this sentence could be a little confusing to readers.
 Instead, you should write "I've been to Charlotte, North Carolina; Montgomery, Alabama; and Orlando, Florida."
 This makes things far clearer for readers.

-Colons and semicolons can be tricky: they are very ambiguous.
+Above all, colons and semicolons are one thing: tricky and ambiguous.
+(Wait, that was two things!)
 If you see one, just think carefully about its possible meaning; you should be able to figure the sentence out.